Food and Wine

 Umbria is also famous for the tiny lentils from Castelluccio and the pork products from the southern town of Norcia.
 ‘Norcino’ has come to mean ‘pork butcher’, so famous are the salami, sausages and hams produced here.
 Salsiccia di cinghiale (wild boar sausages) and stringozzi pasta are other delicacies worth sampling.
 We can recommend a large variety of restaurants in the area where you can try some of the above.

-Visitors interested in wine touring should be sure to visit Orvieto, Torgiano and Montefalco for the opportunity to see and taste wines from some of the finest vineyards in Umbria.
+Central Italy is famous for its wine production, and if you are craving for more after sampling the award-winning Carmine Estate wines you are ideally situated to explore other wine producing areas of the region.
+Tuscany, Umbria and Le Marche all produce fabulous wines, and visitors should consider wine touring in Orvieto, Torgiano and Montefalco for the opportunity to see and taste wines from some of the finest vineyards in Umbria.
 Wines not to miss include Orvieto Classico, Sagrantino di Montefalco and Torgiano Rosso Riserva.
 Also worth trying are the wines of Lake Trasimeno and Assisi.
 It is also worth spending a few hours visiting the superb wine and olive oil museum at Lungarotti Estate, where two of Italy’s finest reds are produced.

 In neighbouring Tuscany the wine heritage is equally rich, especially in Montepulciano and Montalcino.
 Both these regions are easily accessible by day trip from Chiesa Del Carmine and visitors must sample the sublime Vino Nobile di Montepulciano and Brunello di Montalcino.

 Please let us know if you would like recommendations on vineyards to visit, or require transport for the day.